SpinnyMemer/Axure-Hub/README.md

 You can share your game recommendations on our [Discord Server!](https://discord.gg/5Rx8XfXdhc)

 ## Key-System
-Axure Hub V3 uses a Key-System to authenticate Users using a Key-System This Key-System helps support our regular development practices.
+Axure Hub V3 uses a Key-System to authenticate Users using a Key-System.
+This Key-System helps support our regular development practices.